WisHope Recovery

 Millions globally grapple with trauma as a mental health condition.
-While there are several different therapeutic approaches that have been given significant attention in facilitating healing, two such approaches are Brainspotting therapy and Eye Movement Desensitization and Reprocessing [EMDR].
+Among the many therapeutic approaches used to facilitate healing, Brainspotting therapy and Eye Movement Desensitization and Reprocessing (EMDR) have gained significant attention.
 Both therapies target trauma resolution, but their approach and experiences differ.
 This article distills how these trauma therapies differ, how effective each approach can be when included, and in which specific situations it shines, while highlighting the contributions of group therapy, recreation therapy, and individual psychotherapy to trauma recovery.

 Understanding Brainspotting Therapy